 File Sharing

-Sending an invite to a folder via email only lets you choose from view or edit options, since the recipient must also have a pCloud account.
+Sending an invite to a folder via email lets you choose between view or edit options only, since the recipient must also have a pCloud account.

 pcloud file sharing